 Unfortunately, many injured and ill workers fail to file a workers’ compensation claim on time with the Commission and lose their right to benefits.
 You must avoid this mistake.
 Pay attention to these filing deadlines:

 If you need any help with filing a claim with the Commission, please contact Jebaily Law Firm, P.A.
 We would be glad to help you and take steps on your behalf to ensure that your claim is timely and properly filed.

 If you are eligible for workers’ comp benefits in South Carolina, you may be eligible for Social Security Disability (SSD) benefits as well.
-It is important to consult with an attorney from Jebaily Law Firm, P.A., who can review all of your benefits options.If you qualify for SSD benefits, then the amount you would receive in those benefits would simply be offset by the amount you receive in workers’ compensation payments.
+It is important to consult with a workers’ comp lawyer from Jebaily Law Firm, P.A., who can review all of your benefits options.If you qualify for SSD benefits, then the amount you would receive in those benefits would simply be offset by the amount you receive in workers’ compensation payments.